 - Strategic environmental assessment of policy, plan and program proposals

-- Project-level environmental assessment
+- Project-level impact assessment

 Update on the Review of Environmental and Regulatory Processes

 The Government of Canada has released a discussion paper that outlines its proposed approach to environmental and regulatory processes.
-Canadians are invited to read the discussion paper and share their views online until August 28, 2017.